Hungary accuses Ukraine of interfering in upcoming election - NewsBreak

 Hungary accuses Ukraine of interfering in upcoming election

-Hungary’s foreign minister on Wednesday accused Ukraine ’s leadership of attempting to interfere in the upcoming Hungarian election , a charge later denied by his Ukrainian counterpart in an episode that put further strain on relations between the two countries.
+BUDAPEST, Hungary — (AP) — Hungary’s foreign minister on Wednesday accused Ukraine’s leadership of attempting to interfere in the upcoming Hungarian election, a charge later denied by his Ukrainian counterpart in an episode that put further strain on relations between the two countries.

 In a video on social media, Hungarian Foreign Minister Peter Szijjarto claimed that there was “ongoing coordination between the Hungarian left and representatives of the Ukrainian government,” and that Ukraine was attempting to influence Hungary’s April 3 election in favor of a coalition of opposition parties.